Brickyard Cove Pond

 Brickyard Cove Pond is a small lake in the Brickyard Cove District of Richmond, California.
 It was formed from quarrying of Nicholl's Knob the surrounding hill.
 It is fed by Brickyard Springs, a series of underground springs.
 Before the early 20th Century it was a swimming pond for local boys who often went skinny dipping at the lake.
 However this ceased when local cattle ranchers began dumping manure in the pond.
+Right next door to The Brickyard Marina.